And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 Well, I hope I get to see you.

-But um here's where my concern is.
+But here's where my concern is.

-Yeah, how he's caving on a bunch of stuff already.
+After listening this weekend, I'm starting to get worried about Mr. Trump, how he's caving on a bunch of stuff already.

-What do you think he caved on that you don't like?
+All right, what do you think he caved on that you don't like?

 Well, he's taken off the Muslim ban off his website already.

-Um, and I noticed that on Friday.
+And I noticed that on Friday.

-He said people coming from, and and this was what he said during the campaign, because I followed it very, very closely.
+He said people coming from, and this was what he said during the campaign, because I followed it very, very closely.

-He originally made those comments Muslim countries.
+He originally made those comments, Muslim countries.

 It evolved into extreme vetting.